ducmeit1/vault-agent-tutorial/README.md

 - How your Kubernetes Cluster do authentication with your external Vault Cluster and getting the secrets information?
   - Firstly, you need to create a service account is **vault-auth** and use its secrets information to do authentication with Vault by SA's JWT Token and SA's CA Certification and Kubernetes cluster master's IP Address.
   - Secondly, you need to assign a service account which is matching with the service account that was registered inside of the role of the authentication method.
-  - Finally, assign the service account name just created to the deployment or pod that you want to get vault's secrets information.
+  - Finally, assign the service account name just created to the deployment or pod that you want to get the vault's secrets information.

 ## Prerequisites

-This tutorial will requires:
+This tutorial will require:

 - Installed Docker
 - Installed Vault Server